 Are the COVID-19 vaccines safe and effective?

-The Pfizer- BioNTech, Moderna, and Johnson & Johnson/Janssen vaccines are safe and effective.
+The Pfizer- BioNTech, and Modernaare safe and effective.
 Millions of Americans have received COVID-19 vaccines under the most intense safety monitoring in U.S. history, which includes the use of new and established monitoring systems to ensure the safety of the COVID-19 vaccines.

 Who can get a